Sarah Klang

 Sarah Linnea Nova Klang (born 26 August 1992) is a Swedish singer and songwriter.
-As of 2021, she has released three albums and performed on På spåret, and at the music festival South by Southwest.
+As of 2025, she has released five albums and performed on På spåret, and at the music festival South by Southwest.
 She is also a Grammis-award winner in the category "Alternative Pop of the Year".

 Biography

 In high school Sarah Klang performed with an electronica band inspired by Coldplay and Sigur Rós.
 When she graduated from Uddevalla she stopped performing, but started again in 2016.
 In the summer of 2016, she released the music single "Sleep", then released the album Love In the Milky Way in 2018.
 She co-wrote the album with Kevin Andersson who was also a producer.

 In 2018 she performed on the SVT show På spåret, was nominated in the Newcomer of the Year category at the Grammis-gala, and performed at South by Southwest in the U.S. At the Grammis-gala in 2019 she won in the category "Alternative Pop of the Year".

 She describes her own music as pop with influences of Americana music and country.

-Besides music she has also worked part-time at her fathers Smørrebrød-restaurant.
+Besides music she has also worked part-time at her father's Smørrebrød-restaurant.

 Her album "Creamy Blue" has been nominated for IMPALA's European Independent Album of the Year Award (2019).